enfuego27826/psdv_assignment_website/psdv1.md

 *Tip - Make sure to replace cu11 by the appropriate CUDA driver version on your system.*

-If needed, you can create a new enviornment with compatible version of python in the below way -
+If needed, you can create a new enviornment with compatible version of python in the below way (use a bash terminal for below)-

 ```bash
 conda create -n cudf_env python=3.10